-Chris is a retired business owner and member and past-president of the Harbourside Victoria Rotary Club.
-She has been involved in our projects in Honduras since 2011 and has a keen interest in the Business & Skills Training program and the School Gardens program.
+Chris is a retired business owner and member and Past- President and member of the Victoria Harbourside Rotary Club.
+She has been involved with HELP Honduras since 2011 and has a keen interest in the Business & Skills Training program and the School Gardens program.
 She maintains the website, receives donations, prepares the financial statements and issues tax receipts.

 Bill Feyrer – Director

-Bill is a member of Victoria Harbourside Rotary club since 1983 and served as President in 2008/09.
+Bill is a Past President and member of Victoria Harbourside Rotary club since 1983.
 He has attended a number of Rotary Uniendos America conferences in Central America since 2006 and traveled to Honduras most years subsequently to review projects the Harbourside Club has sponsored in Comayagua and Tegucigalpa.

 He started collaborating with Ron Ross and Don Kaminsky in 2010 to draft applications for Rotary Foundation Global Grants to train impoverished women working in the markets and communities in financial literacy, business, and entrepreneurship.
-Currently, he is working on an application for a Global Grant for this program for 2020.
+He has been driving this program with Rotary Grants for 10 years.

 Outside of Rotary, he had a number of careers and retired from a position as a sales engineer for a company that made sawmill machinery.
-He is a director of the Vancouver Island Trail Assn that is building an 800 km hiking trail from Victoria to the north tip of Vancouver Island, plays bridge, lawn bowls, curls, and is interested in international affairs.
+He is a director of the Vancouver Island Trail Assn that is building an 800 km hiking trail from Victoria to the north tip of Vancouver Island.
+He has a keen interest in International affairs.